 Get a Texas Sales Tax Permit through the Texas Comptroller (comptroller.texas.gov).
 This is required for any business selling taxable goods.
 Registration is free and can be done online.

 Texas requires food trucks to operate from a licensed commissary for food prep, storage, and cleaning.
-You need a signed commissary agreement before your local health department will issue your permit.
+You need a signed commissary agreement before DSHS will issue your Mobile Food Vendor license.
 Commissary costs in Texas range from $350–$900/month.

 You need both commercial auto insurance for the vehicle and general liability insurance for your business operations.
 Most locations and events will require proof of insurance before allowing you to operate.
 Budget $2,000–$4,000/year for both policies combined.